lxie-0709/TeloComp/README.md

       --ont_bam        ONT BAM
       --hifi_bam       HiFi BAM
-      -o, --out_dir    Directory where both step1_2 and step1_3 should write their outputs -c, --coverage   Coverage parameter for step1_3 (passed to -c) -p, --parallels  Parallels for step1_3 (passed to -p) --min_ratio      The proportion of the original genome sequence to the length of the reads, default=0.2
+      -o, --out_dir    Directory where both step1_2 and step1_3 should write their outputs -c, --coverage   The coverage parameter ranges from 0 to 100 and is used to trim reads according to the selected                           coverage level.

+      -p, --parallels  Parameter for parallel processing of reads, with a default value of 4.
+      --min_ratio      The proportion of the original genome sequence to the length of the reads, default=0.2

 #### Run: